yifengyou/gopl/README.md

-# The Go Programming Language
+# GOPL : The Go Programming Language

 This repository provides the downloadable example programs for the book, "The Go Programming Language"; see http://www.gopl.io.